Do Dog Cooling Vests Help Summer Dogs?

 Measuring

 Cooling vests are sold in different sizes from extra small to extra-extra-extra large.
-To find the correct size you’ll measure your dog’s girth.
-However, each cooling jacket brand is sized a bit differently and sizing is provided for each company.
+To find the correct size, you’ll need to measure your dog’s girth.
+However, each cooling jacket brand is sized a bit differently, and sizing is provided for each company.

 Cooling ability